GitBolt/axiol/DOCS.md

 are same. </br>

-Note that `User` and `Member` are different, whenever there is `Member` in a command that means only people which are in the server can be used, while `User` is global therefore a person does not need to be in the server for you to use any command which requires a `User`. </br> </br>
+Also note that `User` and `Member` are different, whenever there is `Member` in a command that means only people which are in the server can be used, while `User` is global therefore a person does not need to be in the guild for you to use any command which requires a `User`. </br> </br>

 Looks great so far?
 Let's move on!
 Here are some quick links to the plugins
 - [🛡️ AutoMod](#AutoMod)